-I recently saw a callout quote in a report that said something like:
+I recently saw a callout quote in a report that said something like: "Most people experiencing X don't deal with Y." It was framed as a data point, but without context it raised more questions than it answered.

-When I checked in with someone I trust working directly with this population, their lived experience didn’t line up.
-That’s not necessarily because the data is wrong.
-It’s because it wasn’t explained.
+Which program?
+Which year?
+Which population?
+When I checked with someone working directly with that community, their lived experience didn't line up.

 The Real Challenge in How to Write an Annual Report